RSCC Policies & Guidelines

 - Suspect description(s) when deemed appropriate and if there is sufficient detail (see below)

 - Campus Police/Public Safety contact information

 - Other information as deemed appropriate by the director or their designee (whether to shelter in place or evacuate)

 The description of subjects in a case will only be included in the timely warning if there is a sufficient amount of detail to describe an individual.

-- The director of Public Safety/Chief of Campus Police in coordination with Public Relations when possible will draft and send timely warning alerts and updates.
-Depending upon the nature of the event, the Public Relations office will use RaiderAlert, public address system, campus e-mail, the college’s Web page, news media, and/or social media to send notifications and updates.
-The director of Public Safety/Chief of Campus Police will advise Public Relations whether the use of the college’s alert notification system is required.
+- The Chief of Campus Police/Director of Public Safety in coordination with Public Relations, when possible, will draft and send timely warning alerts and updates.
+Depending upon the nature of the event, the Public Relations office will use RaiderAlert, public address system, campus e-mail, the college’s web page, news media, and/or social media to send notifications and updates.
+The Chief of Campus Police/Director of Public Safety will advise Public Relations whether the use of the college’s RaiderAlert notification system is required.

-The director of Public Safety/Chief of Campus Police does not issue timely warnings for the above listed crimes if:
+- The Chief of Campus Police/Director of Public Safety does not issue timely warnings for the above listed crimes if:

-- The subject is apprehended and the threat of imminent danger for members of the Roane State community has been mitigated by apprehension.
+- The subject is apprehended and the threat of imminent danger for members of the college community has been mitigated by apprehension.

-- If a report was not filed with the director of Public Safety/Chief of Campus Police or if the director of Public Safety/Chief of Campus Police was not notified of the crime in a manner that would allow the department to post a timely warning for the community.
+- If a report was not filed with the Campus Police or if the Campus Police were not notified of the crime in a manner that would allow the department to post a timely warning for the community.
 This type of situation will be evaluated on a case-by-case basis.
-The director of Public Safety/Chief of Campus Police will evaluate any late-filed reports of a crime to determine if a timely warning is nonetheless warranted.
+The Chief of Campus Police/Director of Public Safety will evaluate any late-filed reports of a crime to determine if a timely warning is nonetheless warranted.

 - Responsible Party

-The director of Public Safety/Chief of Campus Police shall be responsible for development and maintenance of this policy for issuance by the president.
+The Chief of Campus Police/Director of Public Safety shall be responsible for development and maintenance of this policy for issuance by the president.